Two Be-Verbs for Two Kinds of Equals

 Hacé que el contador esté en 1.

-Line one binds the name total to the value 100, immutably — total will refer to 100 forever in this scope.
-The choice of ser (es) commits the binding to immutability; subsequent code cannot change what total means.
-Line two binds the name contador to a cell whose current value is 0, mutably — the cell can be reassigned.
-The choice of estar (está en) commits the binding to mutability.
-Line three is a vos imperative — hacé (Rioplatense imperative of hacer, "to do") wrapped around a subjunctive clause — and it mutates contador from its current state (0) to a new state (1).
+Line one binds the name total to the value 100, immutably.
+Total will refer to 100 forever in this scope.
+The choice of ser, here es, commits the binding to immutability; subsequent code cannot change what total means.
+Line two binds the name contador to a cell whose current value is 0, mutably.
+The cell can be reassigned.
+The choice of estar, here está en, commits the binding to mutability.
+Line three is a vos imperative.
+Hacé, the Rioplatense imperative of hacer, "to do", wraps around a subjunctive clause, and it mutates contador from its current state, 0, to a new state, 1.
 The mutation is allowed because the binding was made with estar; if it had been made with ser, line three would be a type error.

-The reader can see, from the verb at the binding site, whether they are looking at a defining binding or a current-state binding.
+The reader can see, from the verb at the binding site, whether they are looking at a defining binding or a binding to current state.
 There is no separate const keyword to scan for.
 There is no need to read the rest of the function to figure out what contador is allowed to do.
 The morphology is the type discipline.

-A Spanish-speaking programmer reading these three lines does not have to learn anything new about programming.
+A programmer who speaks Spanish, reading these three lines, does not have to learn anything new about programming.
 They already use ser and estar this way in everyday speech.
 The distinction Inflexión makes load-bearing for programming semantics is the distinction Spanish makes load-bearing for ordinary description.
 The mapping does not have to be taught; it has to be noticed.

 Why this is the cleanest of the six mappings

-Inflexión has six grammatical-semantic mappings — number to scalar-versus-collection, mood to evaluation strategy, aspect to eager-versus-lazy, ser/estar to immutable/mutable, clitic ordering to argument routing, diminutive morphology to numeric scaling.
+Inflexión has six mappings from grammar to semantics: number to scalar versus collection, mood to evaluation strategy, aspect to eager versus lazy, ser/estar to immutable versus mutable, clitic ordering to argument routing, diminutive morphology to numeric scaling.
 Ser/estar is the cleanest of the six because the analogy is already cognitively available to the language's natural-language speakers.
 A Spanish-speaker reading Inflexión code does not have to map a grammatical category onto a programming concept; the grammatical category already does the programming work, in the speaker's everyday usage.

 The other five mappings are more novel.
-Mood-as-evaluation-strategy asks the reader to think of subjunctive as deferred, which is true to Spanish in some senses (subjunctive is the mood of unrealised reality) but not how a Spanish-speaker normally thinks about it.
-Aspect-as-eager-versus-lazy is genuinely a stretch — Spanish-speakers do not normally use perfective and imperfective to distinguish call-by-value from streaming.
+Mood as evaluation strategy asks the reader to think of subjunctive as deferred, which is true to Spanish in some senses, since subjunctive is the mood of unrealised reality, but it is not how a Spanish-speaker normally thinks about it.
+Aspect as eager versus lazy is genuinely a stretch.
+Spanish-speakers do not normally use perfective and imperfective to distinguish call-by-value from streaming.
 Each of those mappings will get its own article in this series, and each will be a more interesting argument.

 What's coming next

 The harder mappings are next.
-Mood-as-evaluation-strategy is the most novel of the six and gets the next article.
+Mood as evaluation strategy is the most novel of the six and gets the next article.
 Aspect comes after that.
-Clitics — the most syntactically unusual — come later still, with worked examples that exercise the fixed Spanish clitic-ordering system as positional argument routing.
+Clitics, the most unusual on the syntactic axis, come later still, with worked examples that exercise the fixed Spanish system of clitic ordering as positional argument routing.
 Diminutive morphology gets its own piece.
 Number agreement gets its own piece.
 Each is a real argument the language has to make.

 Inflexión is a hand-built esoteric programming language whose semantics flow from the grammatical features of Rioplatense Argentine Spanish.
-It is the fifth member of a small lineage of inflection-driven non-English natural-language esoteric programming languages — Perligata (Latin, 2000), Espro (Esperanto, 2015, idea-only), Tampio (Finnish, ~2017), Wenyan (Classical Chinese, 2019), Inflexión (2026) — and the first to use a living Romance language.
+It is the fifth member of a small lineage of inflection-driven natural-language esoteric programming languages in languages other than English.
+The lineage is Perligata in Latin from 2000, Espro in Esperanto from 2015 as idea only, Tampio in Finnish from around 2017, Wenyan in Classical Chinese from 2019, and Inflexión from 2026.
+It is the first to use a living Romance language.
 The full design paper is at roderickc.com/inflexion.
-The companion methodology paper, on Babel — the runtime that generates esoteric programming languages from parameter sheets — is at roderickc.com/babel.
+The companion methodology paper, on Babel, the runtime that generates esoteric programming languages from parameter sheets, is at roderickc.com/babel.